 All the previous chapters were concerned with supervised classification.
 In the current and following chapters, we turn to the unsupervised case, where class labeling of the training patterns is not available.
 Thus, our major concern now is to 'reveal' the organization of patterns into 'senstble' clusters (groups), which will allow us to discover similarities and differences among patterns and to derive useful conclusions about them.
-This idea is met in many fields, such as the life sciences (biology, zoology), medical sciences (psychiatry, pathology), social sciences (socio) ogy, archaelogy), earth sciences (geography, geology), and engineering (Anot 73).
-Clustering may be found under different names in different contexts, such as unsupervised learning and learning without a teacher (in pattern recognition), numerical taxonomy (in biology, coology), typology (in social sciences), and partition (in graph theory).
+This idea is met in many fields, such as the life sciences (biology, zoology), arth sciences (geography, geology), and engineering [Ande 73].
+Clustering may be found under different names in different contexts, such as unsupervised learning and learning without a teacher (in pattern recognition), numerical taxonomy (in biology, ecology), typology (in social sciences), and partition (in graph theory).
 The following example is inspired by biology and gives us a flavor of the problem.